SelfCareMap

 1. Chin Tucks (Neck Reset) – 2 sets of 10 reps

-Why: Counters “text neck” by strengthening deep neck flexors and realigning the head over the spine.
+Why: This move counters text neck by strengthening the deep neck flexors and realigning the head directly over the spine.
+When we look at phones, the head drifts forward, putting immense pressure on the cervical vertebrae.

 How:

-• Sit or stand tall with shoulders relaxed.
+• Sit or stand tall with shoulders relaxed and your gaze pointing straight ahead.

 2. Doorway Chest Stretch – 2 sets, 30 seconds per side